OceanDynamicsUConn/GroupManual/README.md

     committee will review your transcripts.
 If you are a doctoral student, grades don't matter much, because most prospective employers will not ask for you transcripts.
 What matters most––both at the Master's and doctoral levels––is that you develop mastery of the material discussed in class.
-Developing solid skills (*de facto*, not *de jure*) necessary to do your work is what will make you an excellent professional in academia and beyond.
-(You could
+(You could be a straight-A student on paper but know little about the material.)
+Having a solid skillset (*de facto*, not *de jure*) necessary to do your work is what will make you an excellent professional.
-    be a straight-A student on paper but know little about the material.)

 2. **Develop a research plan**
+    In consultation with Cesar, you should develop a long-term plan for your research, with clear goals and milestones of analysis.
+You should develop contingency plans and refine your research plan as your project evolves.
+Cesar will use your research plan to assess whether you are making good progress towards your degree.

+3. **Focus on your research**:

-3. **Write an Individual Development Plan**
+4. **Write an Individual Development Plan**

-4. **Become independent**
+5. **Become independent**

-5. **Communicate with the group**
+6. **Communicate with the group**

 ### Vacation and expectations for "being present"
-All group members should take four week of vacation per year.
+All group members should take four weeks of vacation per year.

 ## Communication